How to Switch from IELTS to PTE After Failing Writing

 |---|---|---|

-For Canada, PTE Academic maps to CLB (Canadian Language Benchmark) scores.
-For the UK, PTE is an approved SELT for student and skilled worker visas with Pearson's UKVI approval.
+For Canada PR, PTE Core maps to CLB (Canadian Language Benchmark) scores; PTE Academic is used for study-permit contexts where accepted.
+For the UK, PTE Academic UKVI is an approved SELT for applicable student and skilled worker visas.

 Who This Is For